 What We Like About It

 Next, a bright white “Subscribe to Podcast” is right below the short description of the podcast.
-This description work as the header of the homepage.
+This description works as the header of the homepage.
 You can directly subscribe from the top header.

 Below that subscription button, you will see a “Follow Us” button with links to the podcast’s social media accounts.

 The website uses a unique audio player.
 Instead of embedding the player on the page, the designer chose a sticky audio player.
-Not only will the podcast continue playing as you scroll down to view the list of episodes, but it also stays with you even when you switch pages.
+As a result, not only will the podcast continue playing as you scroll down to view the list of episodes, but it also stays with you even when you switch pages.
 In short, you can work on something else on another window while listening to a podcast episode.

 The Newsworthy is a podcast that presents daily news updates.
 Their slogan is “Fast, Fair, Fun,” which applies to the website as well.
-This website looks and feels like a magazine article because of the white background and the use of eye-catching images.
+This website looks and feels like a magazine article because of the white background and eye-catching images.

 What We Like About It

 The hero image is a fun photo with the podcast’s slogan printed on it.
-There is also a “Listen now” button right at the top, so you don’t waste any more time.
+There is also a “Listen now” button at the top, so you don’t waste any time.

-The short show description is presented in different colored fonts.
-The regular texts are in dark blue, while the important words are in teal.
-That is why, even if the show description is already short, the visitor’s eyes naturally gravitate to the important concepts using colors.
+The brief show description is presented in different colored fonts.
+The regular texts are in dark blue, while the significant words are in teal.
+That is why, even if the show description is already brief, the visitor’s eyes naturally gravitate to the essential concepts using colors.
 In short, they can scan the page for important texts and not miss much.

-Below the fold are the buttons for the subscribe links.
-The website offers different app options where the visitor can subscribe.
-There is also an audio player embedded on the page.
-It sticks to the color scheme of the page.
+Below the fold are the buttons for the subscription links.
+The website offers different app options where the visitor can subscribe to the podcast.
+There is also an audio player embedded on the page, which sticks to the color scheme of the page.

-There is more copy on this page than on the other sites in this list.
+There is more copy on the homepage for this website than on the other sites in this list.
 However, the pages look organized and neat because of the effective use of white space.
 The feel of the pages, especially the About page, resembles a magazine.
 A brightly lit photo always accompanies the text.
-There is even a quote from a podcast reviewer.

 The main elements in a podcast website are pretty straightforward.
 Subscribe links are a must.
 You also need to have an audio player.
-You will also need to make a page where the creator can add show notes.
-That’s basically it.
+Moreover, you will also need to make a page where the creator can add some notes for the show.
+That’s it.

-But if you want people to stay on your website and keep coming back, you need to give them an incredible visual experience by making the navigation intuitive and adding relevant show notes.
+But suppose you want people to stay on your website and keep coming back.
+In that case, you need to give them an incredible visual experience by making the navigation intuitive and adding relevant show notes.
 Don’t just type the episode’s transcript there.
-Make sure that the notes add something to the conversation.
+Instead, make sure that the notes add something to the conversation.